University of Houston-Clear Lake

-UHCL is committed to supporting the region’s various commercial, engineering, computing, health care, petrochemical and aerospace industries.
-The university’s numerous institutes and centers help fulfill these needs and include the Environmental Institute of Houston, Center for Autism and Developmental Disabilities, Center for Educational Programs, Psychological Services Clinic and Center for Executive Education.
+The University is committed to supporting the region’s various commercial, engineering, computing, health care, petrochemical and aerospace industries.
+UHCL’s numerous institutes and centers help fulfill these needs and include the Environmental Institute of Houston, Center for Autism and Developmental Disabilities, Institute for Human and Planetary Sustainability, Health and Human Performance Institute, Diplomacy Institute, Cybersecurity Institute, Center for Robotics Software, Center for Educational Programs, Psychological Services Clinic, and Center for Executive Education.

 Graduate Education and Research